Kutubpur Datana: Situation

 The post office lies in the village of Kurthal some 3 km away.
 The village of Datana comes under the Budhana Tehsil.
-The Hindon River touches the border of the village in the North.
+The Hindon River touches the northern border of the village.

 There is one primary school and one school just behind it up to 8th class.
 Shivji Temple is situated beside the primary school.

-Agriculture land is mainly divided into two geographical units, Khadar and Bangar, nearer to and farther from river respectively.
-Although sugarcane is the main commercial crop, peoples also plant poplar trees in abundance.
+Agriculture land is mainly divided into two geographical units, Khadar and Bangar, nearer to and further from river respectively.
+Although sugarcane is the main commercial crop, people also plant poplar trees in abundance.

 Villages near Datana are Atali and Nagwa to the east, Mahaljana to the west and Riyawali and Nagla to the north.

-Buses, jugar, tanga (horse-cart) and e-rikshaw (Electric Rickshaw) are the main transportation means.
+Buses, jugar, tanga (horse-cart) and e-rikshaw (Electric Rickshaw) are the main modes of transportation.
 To reach the village from Delhi, there are bus routes via Baraut and Meerut.